Retirement Advice Support Manager

 I’m a driven person and for me, a fulfilling career means challenge, variety and finding opportunities to stretch yourself – no matter your role.

 Speaking to customers at fault for an accident wasn’t always easy but I soon realised that I had a sympathetic ear and quickly became confident at handling difficult calls.
-For something new, I put my name forwards to work on some high profile projects.
+For something new, I put my name forward to work on some high profile projects.
 It gave me the confidence to step out of my comfort zone and the hunger for a good challenge!

 After two years, it was time for a change and I spotted a role in recruitment.
 Although I had no experience in recruitment and I wasn’t sure what direction I wanted my career to go in, I knew it’d be a great opportunity to progress using the skills I’d gained in my previous roles.